Total Blood Volume (TBV) = 8% of body weight in kg. e.g. someone weighing 70 kg will have 0.08 x 70 kg = 5.6 kg = 5.6 Litre blood.

 - Possess a multilobed nucleus.
 This is why they are also called Polymorphonuclearcytes – PMNs or Polys.

-- All are made in bone marrow where RBCs and plateletts are made
+- All are made in bone marrow where RBCs and platelets are made

 - Most of the Polys are Neutrophils.